Smart Forfour: Electric version

 In 2013, Daimler projected it would produce an electric version of the Smart Forfour during the second generation of production, for launch in 2015.
 The battery-electric smart forfour electric drive entered mass-production in 2017 at Renault's Novo Mesto plant in Slovenia and was marketed in Europe, competing with other electric city cars such as the MG ZS EV, Renault Twingo Z.E (with which it shares many components), and Volkswagen E-up!, including the SEAT Mii electric and Škoda Citigo-e iV, rebadged versions of the E-up!.
 In 2019, it was restyled and rebranded to Smart EQ ForFour, after Chinese automobile manufacturer Geely took a stake in Daimler, becoming a 50–50 partner in Smart, and Smart pivoted to market electric cars only.
 The EQ ForFour was discontinued in early 2022.

 It used a rear-mounted 60 kW electric motor with a peak torque of 160 Nm and is fitted with a 17.6 kW-hr battery.
 The EQ Forfour has a rated consumption of 13.1 kWh/100 km (combined) and achieves 160 km range using the NEDC test cycle, dropping to 81 mi on the WLTP cycle.
 As tested, Autocar had a range of 68 mi, using "a gentle touring driving style", dropping to 50 mi when not driving as carefully.
 The kerb weight of the electric forfour is 1200 kg, approximately 225 kg heavier than an equivalent petrol-powered forfour.

 Powertrain

 All petrol models are available with a 5-speed manual or 6-speed twinamic dual-clutch transmission.

 Sales

-248,856 second-generation Forfour have been produced, 14.9% of them (32,326 units) being electric models.
+A total of 248,856 second-generation Forfours have been produced, 14.9% of them (32,326 units) being electric models.